feathersjs/docs/databases/localstorage.md

-# In Memory
+# LocalStorage or AsyncStorage

-[feathers-localstorage](https://github.com/feathersjs/feathers-localstorage/) is a service adapters that stores its data in-localstorage.
-It can be used for temporary data that doesn't need to be persisted and testing purposes.
-It also works great with [client-side Feathers](../clients/readme.md) applications.
+[feathers-localstorage](https://github.com/feathersjs/feathers-localstorage/) is a service adapters that stores its data in localstorage in the browser or NodeJS (using a shim) or [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html) in React Native.
+It is great for storing temporary data and can be used server side as well as in [client-side Feathers](../clients/readme.md) applications.

 ```bash
 $ npm install --save feathers-localstorage